ietf-wg-acme/acme/draft-ietf-acme-acme.md

 challenge must be completed over HTTP, not HTTPS.

 type (required, string):
-: The string "http-01"
+: The string "http-01".

 token (required, string):
 : A random value that uniquely identifies the challenge.
 This value MUST have at least 128 bits of entropy.
-It MUST NOT contain any characters outside the base64url alphabet, and MUST NOT include base64 padding characters ("=").
+It MUST NOT contain any characters outside the base64url alphabet and MUST NOT include base64 padding characters ("=").
 See {{!RFC4086}} for additional information on randomness requirements.